cockroachdb/docs/v22.2/alter-table.md

            UPDATE 1
            ~~~

-   1. Finally, verify that the row has been auto-rehomed in this gateway's region by running the following statement and checking that the `region` column is now `us-west1` as shown below.
+   1. Finally, verify that the row has been auto-rehomed in this gateway's region by running the following statement and checking that the `region` column is now `us-west1`:

            {% include_cached copy-clipboard.html %}
            ~~~ sql